Vavassor/AdString/Documentation/source/reference/ad-string.rst

 .. c:function:: const char* ad_string_as_c_string(const AdString* string)

-    Get the contents of the string as a :ref:`C string <glossary-c-string>`.
+    Get the contents of the string as a :term:`C string`.

     The C string only remains valid as long as the original string isn't modified.